All Episodes

 Actually, Roger, it's an engineering problem.

-So one of the things we've had a challenge with is getting engineers who can find a way to to uh either fill that grade so we can build a road across it and then accommodate the drainage in another fashion that doesn't create a new vulnerability or find some way to uh design the slope so that we can drive down there safely in a way that doesn't allow people to pass through it.
+So one of the things we've had a challenge with is getting engineers who can find a way to either fill that grade so we can build a road across it and then accommodate the drainage in another fashion that doesn't create a new vulnerability or find some way to design the slope so that we can drive down there safely in a way that doesn't allow people to pass through it.

-Now, I have to confess I'm not an engineer, so I I do kind of rely on the guys who build roads for a living to tell us how to do this.
+Now, I have to confess I'm not an engineer, so I do kind of rely on the guys who build roads for a living to tell us how to do this.

-But uh I will agree with you.
+But I will agree with you.

-This is not an issue of legal authority, it's not an issue of money at this point.
+It's not an issue of money at this point.

 Well, I think actually what happens is it's not an all-or-nothing proposition.

-The job will not be done in 18 months, and in fact, part of doing the job is putting into place other mechanisms like a mandatory employment verification system, uh like the high-tech pieces that we're putting along other parts of the border, and creating a temporary worker program that allows us to address some of this economic uh magnet that has been pulling people across the border.
+And in fact, part of doing the job is putting into place other mechanisms like a mandatory employment verification system, like the high-tech pieces that we are putting along other parts of the border, and creating a temporary worker program that allows us to address some of this economic magnet that has been pulling people across the border.

 In fact, the reason we want to do a comprehensive bill is because it brings all of the tools we can bring to bear on the problem to get it fixed as quickly as possible.